Andy Ibáñez Preview, Player Props: Tigers vs. White Sox

 Andy Ibáñez At The Plate

-- He has homered in eight games this season (9.2%), leaving the park in 3.1% of his trips to the dish.
+- In 9.9% of his games this season, he has homered, and 3.3% of his trips to the dish.

-- Ibanez has had at least one RBI in 21.8% of his games this season (19 of 87), with two or more RBI four times (4.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- Ibanez has driven in a run in 21 games this year (23.1%), including five games with more than one RBI (5.5%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.